joshstseng/Volleyball-Database-2/README.md

 ## How to use:

-Note: Python is and Node are required to run the app.
+Note: Python and Node are required to run the app.

 ##### Run the backend:
 1. Open a terminal window